ambit/bms-support/docs/core-navigation-and-user-permissions.md

 ![Navigation Menu]({{ site.baseurl }}/img/general-menu.jpg)

 Within the submenu, you will see the name of the section you are in, with a list of options below that.
-Each submenu is shaded in a different colour for easy reference.
+Each submenu is highlighted by a different colour for easy reference.

 ## Application Menu

-You can access the different applications in BMS by selecting the current application icon in the bottom left of the menu bar.
+You can access the different applications in BMS by selecting the select application icon in the top left of the menu bar.
 The submenu will then display a list of all applications you have access to.
 Selecting one of these options will take you to that applications landing page.

 ## User Permissions